 "And this is where our first note of caution needs to be struck.
 ChatGPT is currently a helpful starting point or a good sense-checker, but it's not a high-level writing tool.
 The human touch is still required and users can't simply deploy it as a one-stop shop.
 Think of ChatGPT as your helpful new graduate, rather than an instant solution to everything.

-"At a more involved level, some companies have used ChatGPT for creating travel itineraries, often starting with input from non-native English speakers.
+"At a more involved level, some companies have used ChatGPT to create travel itineraries, often starting with input from non-native English speakers.
 Where someone knows an area but can't always explain things in English, ChatGPT can be very useful in the process.

 "But time for cautionary note number two.
 When ChatGPT is being used for research, it should only ever be as a more informed and advanced version of Google.
 Importantly, at its most basic level, it’s just predicting the 'next best word' when compiling an answer.
 In some instances, when it predicts that next best word, it’s no longer factually accurate for the question.
 It then continues down that path, building a series of inaccurate sentences - but it’s very convincing in the way it’s been written!